A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Cross Layer aspects

 \subsubsection{Summary}

-While E2E slicing provides the intended network flexibility and adaptability, it adds new vulnerabilities with virtualization.
+While E2E slicing provides the intended network flexibility and adaptability, virtualization adds new vulnerabilities.
 AI/ML-based security measures can be expected in federated architectures' inter-slice security and network resource harmonization.
-Multiple ML techniques are used in previous studies that beg for interpretability at the slice level.
+Previous studies used multiple ML techniques that beg for interpretability at the slice level.
 This requirement can also be extended toward holistic explanations at the amalgamated domain level.